 I have always loved telling jokes and making people laugh, so I have already started building up an arsenal of “Dad Jokes” that are perfect for makings kids laugh!
 I use them on my nieces and nephew every chance I get!

-My dad and uncle had to rebuild the cabin at one point since it was falling apart (see before and after pictures).
+My dad and uncle had to rebuild the cabin at one point since it was falling apart.
 Making our own maple syrup and taffy was our pride.
 For Easter, we always make a sugar bush brunch with pancakes served with maple taffy, bacon, eggs, toast, and for dessert, we make eggs poached in maple syrup!

 We met through colleagues in July 2012 and we have been inseparable ever since.
 We dated for a year before moving in together and we were married in September 2015.
 One thing is for sure, we feel blessed to have found each other and are truly happy together.